Skip to main content

 How to use the database

-To start using your database Component, you need to have another Component (e.g. a web application) that connects to it.
+To start using your database Component, you will need another Component (e.g. a web application) that connects to it.
+This topic is covered in Linking Components.